theApogeus/GameManager/README.md

 * Level 3
 * Level 4

-Além disso consta com GameManager e TransitionScene.
+In addition, it also has GameManager and TransitionScene.